lexoyo/www.stastic.net/_posts/2019-08-29-stastic_ui__the__github_source__link_in_the_menu_.md

   - settings

 ---
-As explained in the “[Who owns my data]”, Stastic lets you edit content stored on Github servers, in a project folder or "repository".
+As explained in the “[Who owns my data](/docs/who-owns-my-data)”, Stastic lets you edit content stored on Github servers, in a project folder or "repository".

 When you open Stastic editor as explained in the section “[How to access Stastic admin?](/docs/how-to-access-stastic-admin)”, you have access to a side bar or a menu on mobile: